charleswasaway/charleswasaway/README.md

 <p align="center">You don’t respect boundaries or personal space.

-<p align="center">You spread or try to force religious/political beliefs on others (I play this game to escape the harsh reality, the last thing I or anyone else needs to see or read is this stuff)
+<p align="center">You spread or try to force religious/political beliefs on others (I play this game to escape the harsh reality, the last thing I or anyone else needs to see or read is that stuff)

 <p align="center">You're a troll, griefer, or you purposely cause trouble for the fun of it (Same category as being rude/disrespectful, but my point still stands)